 Now add the warmed half and half.
 A little at first then the rest.
 I didn’t find that that caramel boiled up when I did this, but yours might so be careful.

-To reduce the amount of bubbling you get when the milk is poured into the sauce.
+Note: Why warm the milk when making caramel?
+To reduce the amount of bubbling you get when the milk is poured in.
 It is the difference in temperature which causes the bubbles.

 The first thing you do to the eggs is to whisk them with the cornstarch.
-Make sure they are nice and smooth since any lumps here will translate to the pudding.
+Make sure they are nice and smooth since any lumps here will translate to the final product.

 Pour everything back into the saucepan and bring it to a slow simmer.
 You’ll see lazy bubbles coming up.
-Keep whisking as the pudding thickens.
+Keep whisking as it thickens.
 This will take a minute or two.

 Pour the finished pudding into small cups, cover with plastic wrap, and chill them until set.
-Or use one large container, keeping in mind that the pudding will take longer to chill.
+Or use one large container, keeping in mind that it will take longer to chill.

 If you try my recipe for Homemade Butterscotch Pudding, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.